NVIDIA/TensorRT-LLM/_sources/architecture/core-concepts.md.txt

 # Model Definition

-TensorRT-LLM has a Python API that can be used to define Large Language Models.
+TensorRT-LLM has a Model Definition API that can be used to define Large Language Models.
 This API is built on top of the powerful [TensorRT Python API](https://docs.nvidia.com/deeplearning/tensorrt/api/python_api/index.html#) to create graph representations of deep neural networks in TensorRT.
 To become